VerleysenNiels/LSTM_Periodic_Function/README.md

 # LSTM_Periodic_Function
 Experiment for my thesis.
-In this repository I will test the predictive quality of an LSTM on a periodic function with different sampling rates, types of noise and amount of previous values given as input.
+In this repository I will test the predictive quality of an LSTM on a periodic function with different sampling rates, types (and levels) of noise and amount of previous values given as input.
+The training progress will be saved as raw data under Results/Training.
+The trained weights are stored in the Weights folder.
+Finally the trained network is tested on the periodic function and the result is stored in a table in the Results folder.